 On March 7, 2018, we announced the top-line results from the pivotal Phase 3 study, Study 4 (1002-048).
 The 12-week, global, pivotal, Phase 3 randomized, double-blind, placebo-controlled, multicenter study evaluated the efficacy and safety of bempedoic acid 180 mg/day versus placebo as add-on therapy in patients with ASCVD, or at a high risk for ASCVD, who are inadequately treated with current lipid-modifying therapies, including ezetimibe and up to the lowest approved daily starting dose of a statin.
 The study was conducted at 90 sites in the U.S., Canada and Europe.
 A total of 269 patients were randomized 2:1 to receive bempedoic acid or placebo.
 The primary objective was to assess the 12-week LDL-C-lowering efficacy of bempedoic acid versus placebo when added to ezetimibe and up to the lowest starting dose of a statin.
 Secondary objectives included evaluating the safety and tolerability of bempedoic acid versus placebo, and its effects on other risk markers, including hsCRP.
-While analyses of the complete efficacy and safety results from Study 4 are ongoing, the top-line results are summarized as follows:
+Final results of the study were presented by Christie M. Ballantyne M.D. of Baylor College of Medicine on June 12, 2018 at the XVIIIth International Symposium on Atherosclerosis, and were published simultaneously in the journal Atherosclerosis.
+The final results are summarized as follows:

-LDL-Cholesterol Percent Change from Baseline to Week 12 Endpoint hsCRP Nonparametric Analysis
+LDL-Cholesterol Percent Change from Baseline to Week 12 Endpoint

-Number of LDL-C Baseline Mean (SD) LDL-C Week 12 Endpoint Mean (SD) Percent Cl from Bas Treatment Group Patients mg/dL mg/dL LS Mean (SE) P Value Bempedoic Acid 181 130 (31) 96 (17) -23% (2.0) < 0.001 Placebo 88 123 (27) 129 (27) +5% (2.3)
+Number of LDL-C Baseline Mean (SD) LDL-C Week 12 Endpoint Mean (SD) Percent Ch from Base Treatment Group Patients mg/dL mg/dL LS Mean (SE) P Value Bempedoic Acid 181 130 (31) 96 (17) -23% (2.0) < 0.001 Placebo 88 123 (27) 129 (27) +5% (2.3) -

-LS = least squares; SD = standard deviation; SE = standard error; mITT population mITT population
+LS = least squares; SD = standard deviation; SE = standard error; mITT population

-Number of Baseline Percent Change from n Baseline Treatment Group Patients Level (mg/L) Median Change P Value Bempedoic Acid 180 2.21 -33% < 0.001 Placebo 88 2.26 +2%
+Number of Baseline Percent Change fro om Baseline Treatment Group Patients Level (mg/L) Median Change P Value Bempedoic Acid 180 2.21 -33% < 0.001 Placebo 88 2.26 +2% -

-- After twelve weeks of treatment with bempedoic acid, the primary endpoint of the study, LDL-C levels were lowered by 28% (p<0.001), with a decrease of 23% from baseline for the patients treated with bempedoic acid and an increase of 5% for patients who received placebo. - · hsCRP, a marker of the underlying inflammation associated with CVD, was reduced by 33% (p<0.001) for patients dosed with bempedoic acid after twelve weeks of therapy, versus a 2% increase with placebo. - · Clinically significant reductions in total cholesterol, apoB and non-HDL-C were seen in the patients treated with the bempedoic acid / ezetimibe combination plus atorvastatin. - · Discontinuation rates for bempedoic acid were low and comparable to placebo.
+• After twelve weeks of treatment with bempedoic acid, the primary endpoint of the study, LDL-C levels were lowered by 28% (p<0.001), with a decrease of 23% from baseline for the patients treated with bempedoic acid and an increase of 5% for patients who received placebo.

+- hsCRP, a marker of the underlying inflammation associated with CVD, was reduced by 33% (p<0.001) for patients dosed with bempedoic acid after twelve weeks of therapy, versus a 2% increase with placebo. - Clinically significant reductions in total cholesterol, apoB and non-HDL-C were seen in the patients treated with the bempedoic acid / ezetimibe combination plus atorvastatin. - Discontinuation rates for bempedoic acid were low and comparable to placebo.
 There were two patients out of 181 (1.1%) treated with bempedoic acid with increases (> 3x the upper limit of normal, repeated and confirmed) in liver function tests.
-The cumulative number of patients treated with bempedoic acid in Phase 2 studies and Study 4 total 919.
+The cumulative number of patients treated with bempedoic acid in Phase 2 studies and Study 4 total 947.
 Of these, six patients (0.65%) had elevations in liver function tests.
-The rate of elevations in liver function teats is consistent with the rate observed in Phase 2 clinical trials and with all other previously approved oral LDL-C lowering therapies, including statins and ezetimibe. - Bempedoic acid was observed to be safe and well-tolerated.
+The rate of elevations in liver function tests is consistent with the rate observed in Phase 2 clinical trials and with all other previously approved oral LDL-C lowering therapies, including statins and ezetimibe.

+• Bempedoic acid was observed to be safe and well-tolerated.
 There were no differences in the occurrence of AEs, SAEs or muscle-related AEs; and no differences in discontinuations due to AEs or muscle-related AEs between the bempedoic acid group compared to the placebo group.